confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Data generation and topic names

 There are also Docker containers with data generators that produce data to the same topic name `topic1` in each datacenter.
-Confluent Replicator 5.0.1 prevents cyclic repetition of data between the DC1 `topic1` and DC2 `topic1`, by using provenance information in the message headers.
+Confluent Replicator 5.0.1 prevents cyclic repetition of data between the DC1 `topic1` and DC2 `topic1` by using provenance information in the message headers.

-# Pre-requisites
+# Prerequisites

 * Docker version 17.06.1-ce
 * Docker Compose version 1.14.0 with Docker Compose file format 2.1